ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/client-scripting-overview/debugging-ac-scripts/native-apps.html.markdown

 ![Weinre debugger](/img/docs/weinre-running.png)

-In order to view objects, the object you are inspecting will need to made visible to the outside world.
+In order to view objects, the object you are inspecting will need to be made visible to the outside world.
 To do this, you should include the following code

     window['extObjName'] = appObjName;